3D Pose Nowcasting: Forecast the Future to Improve the Present: Experimental Validation

 \subsection{Metrics}

-For the 3D pose estimation and forecasting task, we exploit standard literature metrics, \ie Average Distance metric (ADD) and mean Average Precision (mAP).
+For the 3D pose estimation and forecasting tasks, we exploit standard literature metrics, \ie Average Distance metric (ADD) and mean Average Precision (mAP).
 The first, that is the L$_2$ distance expressed in centimeters of all 3D robot joints to their ground truth positions, conveys the error related to the translation and rotation in the 3D world (the lower the better).
 The second metric is defined as:

-where $\mathbf{v}_j$ is the predicted joint and $\widehat{\mathbf{v}}_j $ is the ground truth.
-This metric is intended as the accuracy of the ADD using different thresholds ($\delta = \{2, 4, 6, 8, 10\}$ centimeters in our experiments) and it improves the interpretability of results.
+where $N$ is the number of skeleton joints, $\mathbf{v}_j$ is the predicted joint and $\widehat{\mathbf{v}}_j $ is the ground truth.
+This metric is intended as the accuracy of the ADD using different thresholds ($\delta = \{2, 4, 6, 8, 10\}$ centimeters in our experiments and it improves the interpretability of results.